Do you have a restless mind? Are you someone who has trouble falling asleep because you mind is constantly spinning with ideas? Welcome to the club.

 Meditation is something that encourages mindfulness, which has been proven to relax both your mind and body so that you can sleep better.
 If you are curious about an app to help you get started, check out Headspace.
 I met the founder and he was fascinating.

-These tips to help you learn how to sleep better will surely be worth trying out.
-Pick one or two and run with them.
-I want to know if any of these ideas work to help you get a better night’s sleep on a regular basis.
+I hope you consider using these sleep tips to help calm your restless mind.
+I would love to know if any of these ideas work to help you get a better night’s sleep on a regular basis.

 Still want more information on how you can sleep better?
 Related Posts: